Find And Analyze Competing Bidders

 If you use the HigherGov CRM, each saved Pursuit will have a list of the potential bidders listed on the Bidders tab.
 The accuracy of the bidders shown here is dependent on how fully data has been completed for the pursuit (for example, Agency, Set Aside NAICS codes, and Title / Description).

-If you are not finding many results, you can extend the date period to the past 3 or 5 years or try broadening or removing filters.
-If the opportunity is a contract is being competed under a Master IDIQ or BPA vehicle, we recommend looking at the relevant vehicle page and analyzing the awardees and vehicle share of that vehicle specifically.
+If the opportunity is a contract being competed under a Master IDIQ or BPA vehicle, we recommend looking at the relevant vehicle page and analyzing the awardees and vehicle share of that vehicle specifically.

 Once you have identified a potential bidder, you can learn more about their prior experience, contract vehicle access, partners, and other details relevant to their competitive positioning by reviewing their Awardee page.
 For more information see the below guide: